10 Tips For Rebuilding Your Credit After Filing For Bankruptcy

 10. Leave accounts open

 Closing your accounts does more damage to your credit score than you may think.
 You will reduce the amount of credit you have available and that in turn will bring down your score.
 Keeping credit lines open and paying down any balance you have monthly will benefit your credit score.
-If you are feeling tempted to over spend with your credit card, cut it up.

 When it comes to life after bankruptcy, the most important thing you need to be is patient.
 Just like the journey to bankruptcy did not happen overnight, neither will your credit improving.
-By trying out some of the suggestions above, the road to better credit and a more solid financial future is in reach.
+By trying out some of the suggestions above, the road to better credit and a solid financial future is in reach.